equinor/videx-wellog/src/readme.md

 The library are composed by multiple components that are designed to work together, as independant components and/or as extension points.
 All relevant classes are exported.

-Full-featured components exists in the `./ui` folder, and are:
+Container components are located in the `./ui` folder, and are:
-* `TrackGroup` - container class for displaying tracks and handling user interactions, track titles and legends.
+* `LogController` - container class for grouping and controlling tracks with a common scale.
+It also adds support for track titles and legends.
-* `WellogComponent` - extension of track group to add "rubber band" overlay and track loading indicators.
+* `LogViewer` - extension of `LogController` to add overlay and user interaction (zoom/pan behaviours).

 Track components are located in the `./tracks` folder:
 * `Track` - base class (abstract)